cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/code-snippets.md

   </di
 ```

+## Adding a caption to an image aligned right or left

+(In development.)

 ## Moving arrow button link

 This code makes a special navigation link that responds to hover-overs with motion and a color change.
 Use this only once per page.